 - All meetings must be held in a public building, with adequate public space for the public to observe the proceedings and must be ADA accessible.
 Accommodations, including interpreters and sign language interpreters, may be arranged by contacting the City Clerk's Office at least two full business days before the date of the meeting

 Agendas & Agenda Packets

 Agendas are critical documents for keeping meetings on topic and progressing in an orderly manner.
-With the execution of subcommittee meetings, agendas are required to be posted online for all meetings at least 2 days ahead of each meeting.
-Staff liaisons help boards, commissions, and committees publish agendas online ahead of meetings and print off enough copies for the public.
+With the exception of subcommittee meetings, agendas are required to be posted online for all meetings at least 2 days ahead of each meeting.
+Staff liaisons help boards and commissions publish agendas online ahead of meetings and print off enough copies for the public.

 Agenda packets are the supporting documents relating to items on the agenda and encompass any materials distributed to members for review and action.
 Under record retention rules, the City keeps all agendas and agenda packets created as a part of the permanent record of each meeting.

 Staff liaisons prepare minutes and the proposed minutes will be available for public inspection and for review by members of boards and commissions as well as the general public within 8 business days after the meeting to which the minutes refer.
 Boards, commissions, and committees review, correct, and approve proposed minutes at the next regular meeting.

 Both regular and special meetings are documented by minutes, whenever a meeting is held.
 Minutes provide a record of the date, time, place and attendance of members at a meeting along with a record of any decisions made or roll call votes conducted at a meeting.
 Minutes are not a transcription or a set of notes recording discussions leading up to decisions.
 Members of boards and commissions are encouraged to bring a notebook to document discussions if a more detailed record is desired, but staff liaisons are directed to take action only minutes, including the information above.